Chocolate Drip Cake

 image of chocolate chips and heavy cream laid out on a counter to make a chocolate ganache drip for a chocolate cake

 Sadly, you can’t use regular milk in place of the heavy cream in this chocolate drip recipe.
 Heavy cream has 36-38% milk fat.
+If you use regular milk, the mixture will be too thin.

-To make this recipe, you simply heat up the cream until it’s steaming then pour it over the chocolate chips.
+To make this recipe, you simply heat up the cream until it’s steaming, then pour it over the chocolate chips.

 After letting them sit for a minute to melt, give them a quick stir.
 And just like that, you have silky smooth chocolate ganache.